Sober Transportation Services Families Can Rely On for Safety

 Coordinating With Clinical and Intervention Teams

-Clinical coordination during acute crisis transport requires established communication protocols between recovery escort teams and intervention specialists who understand both the immediate safety requirements and therapeutic goals for vulnerable individuals.
+Clinical coordination during acute crisis transport requires established communication protocols between recovery escort teams and intervention specialists who understand both the immediate safety requirements and therapeutic goals.
 Professional transport companions work directly with licensed clinicians, interventionists, and treatment facility staff to ensure coordinated response strategies.

-These coordination efforts involve pre-transport briefings where clinical teams share essential information about client vulnerability factors, potential triggers, and specific behavioral management strategies that transport companions need throughout the journey.
+These coordination efforts involve pre-transport briefings where clinical teams share essential information about client vulnerability factors, potential triggers, and specific behavioral management strategies.
+This method works when families recognize that crisis situations exceed the capabilities of isolated transport services, requiring integrated clinical support.

 Planning Safe, Supported Transitions to Treatment